Tour of Flanders (men's race): Tour of Flanders for Women

 The women's peloton climbing Oude Kwaremont during the 2015 women's event.

 Since 2004 there is a women's Tour of Flanders (Ronde van Vlaanderen voor Vrouwen), held every spring on the same day as the men's race.
 It is part of the UCI Women's World Tour and is considered one of the most prestigious events in women cycling.

 From 2004 to 2011 the race ran over a 115 km course which started in Oudenaarde and finished in Meerbeke, with the last 55 km identical to the men's race.
 Since 2012 the race starts and finishes in Oudenaarde.
 It is 155 km and has a similar finale as the men's Tour of Flanders, with many of the same hills, except for the Koppenberg.
 In 2018 the race features 12 climbs, including the Muur van Geraardsbergen, Oude Kwaremont, Paterberg and three long flat cobbled sectors.
 The final 35 km, including Kruisberg, Oude Kwaremont and Paterberg, are identical to the men's finale.

-Dutch rider Mirjam Melchers-Van Poppel and Germany's Judith Arndt currently hold the record with two wins.
+Belgian rider Lotte Kopecky currently hold the record with three wins.